If a vertebral compression fracture has set you back, we'll help you move forward

 In this article

-Vertebral compression fractures (VCF), also called spinal compression fractures, are caused by one bone in the spine being compressed against another bone.
+Vertebral Compression Fractures (VCF), also called spinal compression fractures, are caused when one bone in the spine is compressed against another.

 Most compression fractures occur in the front of the vertebra, causing the front part of the bone to collapse to create a wedge-shaped vertebra.